-- Market Risk.
-The market price of a security or instrument may decline, sometimes rapidly or unpredictably, due to general market conditions that are not specifically related to a particular company, such as real or perceived adverse economic or political conditions throughout the world, changes in the general outlook for corporate earnings, changes in interest or currency rates, or adverse investor sentiment generally.
+Market Risk.
+The market price of a security or instrument may decline, sometimes rapidly or unpredictably, due to general market conditions that are not specifically related to a particular company, such as real or perceived adverse economic, political, or geopolitical conditions throughout the world, changes in the general outlook for corporate earnings, changes in interest or currency rates, or adverse investor sentiment generally.
 The market value of a security or instrument also may decline because of factors that affect a particular industry or industries, such as labor shortages or increased production costs and competitive conditions within an industry.
-In addition, local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, or other events could have a significant impact on a security or instrument.
+In addition, local, regional or global events such as war, acts of terrorism, international conflicts, the spread of infectious illness or other public health issues, or other events could have a significant impact on a security or instrument.
 For example, the financial crisis that began in 2007 caused a significant decline in the value and liquidity of many securities; in particular, the values of some sovereign debt and of securities of issuers that invest in sovereign debt and related investments fell, credit became more scarce worldwide and there was significant uncertainty in the markets.
 More recently, higher inflation, Russia's invasion of Ukraine and the COVID-19 pandemic have negatively affected the worldwide economy, as well as the economies of individual countries, the financial health of individual companies and the market in general in significant and unforeseen ways.
 Such environments could make identifying investment risks and opportunities especially difficult for the Advisor.
-In response to the crises, the United States and other governments took steps to support financial markets.
+In response to certain crises, the United States and other governments took steps to support financial markets.
 The withdrawal of support or failure of efforts in response to a crisis could negatively affect financial markets generally as well as the value and liquidity of certain securities.
 In addition, policy and legislative changes in the United States and in other countries are changing many aspects of financial regulation.
-The impact of these changes on the markets, and the practical implications for market participants, may not be fully known for some time. - Interest Rate Risk.
+The impact of these changes on the markets, and the practical implications for market participants, may not be fully known for some time.
+The increasing interconnectivity between global economies and financial markets increases the likelihood that events or conditions in one region or financial market may adversely impact issuers in a different country, region or financial market.

+• Interest Rate Risk.
 Prices of fixed income securities tend to move inversely with changes in interest rates.
 Generally fixed income securities decrease in value if interest rates rise and increase in value if interest rates fall, with longer-term securities being more sensitive than shorter-term securities.
 For example, the price of a security with a three-year duration would be expected to drop by approximately 3% in response to a 1% increase in interest rates.
 Duration is a weighted measure of the length of time required to receive the present value of future payments, both interest and principal, from a fixed income security.
 Generally, the longer the maturity and duration of a bond or fixed rate loan, the more sensitive it is to this risk.
 Falling interest rates also create the potential for a decline in the Fund's income.
 Changes in governmental policy, rising inflation rates, and general economic developments, among other factors, could cause interest rates to increase and could have a substantial and immediate effect on the values of the Fund's investments.
 These risks are greater during periods of rising inflation.
 In addition, a potential rise in interest rates may result in periods of volatility and increased redemptions that might require the Fund to liquidate portfolio securities at disadvantageous prices and times.